Commercial Contract Requirements

 Consideration is a requirement of all contracts (except Deeds).
-Whether there has been proper consideration can be a very complex legal issue however in its simplest form consideration is an exchange of promises between the parties to the contract.
-For example a promise to pay money in exchange for a service or a promise to do something.
+Whether there has been good and proper consideration can be a very complex legal issue.
+However, in its simplest form consideration is an exchange of promises between the parties to the contract.
+For example a promise to pay money in exchange a promise to do something.
 In this example there is an exchange of promises.
 Without proper consideration a contract is not binding.

 Intention to Be Legally Bound

 The contract needs to be clear that the parties intend to be legally bound to perform the promises and agreements that are set out in the contract.
 For example, this reference to Australian Woollen Mills vs The Commonwealth cites a case where it was found the government did not intend to create legal relations.
 Instead, the court found that the government was seeking to promote industry.

 This is often the biggest problem with templates or, DIY contracts or contracts that are oral, verbal or evidenced by an exchange of emails.
 Often with these types of contracts there is uncertainty about exactly what was agreed.
 In the case of template or DIY contract the terms of the contract may not properly reflect the agreement of the parties.

 Contracts that are oral, verbal or evidenced by an exchange of emails or text messages can be confusing and often fail to clearly set out what has been agreed.
 Consensus ad idem is a phrase which means “meeting of the minds”.
 Further, it stipulates that parties to the contract fully understand and agree to the terms.
 So ambiguity, vagueness and a lack of clarity, will invalidate a contract.
 See this article which references the case of Smith and Hughes.